aaronsb/jira-assets-api-client/README.md

 ## ✨ Features

-- **Auto-Generated**: Automatically downloads and generates a client from the latest Atlassian Assets API OpenAPI specification
+- **Auto-Generated**: Automatically downloads and generates a client from the latest Atlassian JSM Insight API OpenAPI specification
 - **Type Safety**: Fully typed TypeScript client with accurate models and service definitions
 - **Modern**: Built with modern JavaScript practices and tools
 - **Flexible**: Configure via environment variables or programmatic options
-- **Comprehensive**: Access to all Atlassian Assets API endpoints and features
+- **Comprehensive**: Access to all JSM Insight API endpoints and features
+- **ESM Compatible**: Works with both CommonJS and ES Modules projects
+- **Workspace Discovery**: Automatically discovers the workspace ID required for JSM Insight API

 ## 📦 Installation